Home » Course » Soup

 • Easy to store (hello leftovers, in one container!)

-Did I mention this Ravioli Soup is crazy delicious?
+Gosh I can eat ravioli soup every single day.
 There is so much flavor from combining tomatoes and beef.
-And then there’s the herbs we all know and love – oregano, basil and parley.
+And then there’s the herbs we all know and love – oregano, basil and parsley.

 I love that soft crunchy from the carrots.
 And of course, the star of the dish – that chewy ravioli filled with creamy cheese in the middle.